BiancaTaisePommerening/MechaCar_Statistical_Analysis/README.md

 ![summary_lm](./Images/summary_lm.png)

-Is the slope of the linear model considered to be zero?
-Why or why not?
-- It cannot be considered zero, because we have some that are not zero.
+- The slope of the linear model cannot be considered zero, because we have some that are not zero.
 Which are the vehicle length and the ground clearance because the p-value showed that they are smaller than 0.05.

+- By examining the p-value in the last column, the only factors that are significant and account for the non-random variance are vehicle_lengthy and ground_clearance, where the p-value is being based on the traditional 0.05 for significance.
+While the null hypothesis in linear regression assumes a value of 0 for the coefficient, the alternative hypothesis is not 0.
+So, the resulted p-values suggest they have none 0 coefficients.

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 - It depends on which value is been considered enough to be used for predictability.
-For this case the Adjusted R-squared is 0.6825, which means that 68% of the variance of the mpg comes form the 5 variables that we tested and 32% is caused by unknown factors.
+For this case the Adjusted R-squared is 0.6825, which means that 68% of the variance of the mpg comes from the 5 variables that we tested and 32% is caused by unknown factors.
 So, if a good model is considered to be 0.7 or 0.8, then the model we have does not predict the mpg of MechaCar prototypes effectively.
-On the other hand, if we say that the results are close enough and we accept that 33% is from unknown factors, then the results of our testes could be used.
+On the other hand, if we say that the results are close enough and we accept the fact that 33% is from unknown factors, then the results of our testes could be used for predictability.

 ## Summary Statistics on Suspension Coils